imor/mini-lsm/mini-lsm-book/src/week1-02-merge-iterator.md

 a->1, b->del, c->4, d->5, e->4
 ```

 The constructor of the merge iterator takes a vector of iterators.
-We assume the one with a lower index (i.e., the first one) has the latest data.
+We assume the iterator with a lower index (the first one) has the latest data.

 When using the Rust binary heap, you may find the `peek_mut` function useful.